UCANR-IGIS/uasimg/README.md

     saved in the image files (e.g., relative altitude above the launch point, camera compass direction), and are *estimates only*.

+7. Exporting individual images as pseudo-georeferenced GeoTIFFs, so that you can do pixel operations with remote sensing tools such as pixel classification, spatial overlays, object detection, zonal stats, etc.

 ## Installation

+### Install from R-Universe

-`uasimg` is not on CRAN (yet), but you can install it from R-Universe:
+`uasimg` is not on CRAN (yet), but you can install it from R-Universe (recommended):

 ``` r
 options(repos = c(ajlyons = 'https://ajlyons.r-universe.dev',